REVIEW: Garmin Alpha 300i and TT25 from a veterinarian’s perspective

 If you already own a 200 or 100, then the 300 series is still a worthy upgrade in performance.
 As I’ve already mentioned, the markedly enhanced battery performance alone is all the justification you need.

 If this is your first GPS unit, you won’t be disappointed.
 The Alpha 300i and TT25 collars are indispensable tools for any bird hunter serious about optimizing their hunting experience and ensuring the safety and well-being of their dogs.
-I highly recommend these devices for their advanced features, reliability, and the significant benefits they offer both in the field.
+I highly recommend this device for its advanced features, reliability and battery life, and the peace of mind it offers in the field.

 Previous